Senegal’s Data Protection Act, a Comprehensive Data Privacy Law

 - The freezing of certain forms of personal information a data controller may possess for 3 months.

 - The prohibiting, either temporarily or permanently, any form of data processing that does not comply with the rules and requirements outlined by Senegal’s Data Protection Act.

 - CPD fines ranging from CFAfr1 million to CFAfr100 million.

 - A prison term ranging from 6 months to 7 years.

 - Criminal court fines ranging from CFAfr200,000 to CFAfr10 million.

-While Senegal’s Data Protection Act may not be as robust as other comprehensive data privacy laws that have been passed in other countries in recent years, the law nevertheless provides Senegalese citizens with a variety of rights in regards to their personal data and information.
-Furthermore, as is the case with many other countries, Senegal continues to explore additional means to enhance the data privacy rights of their citizens, as evidenced by the country’s involvement in the Convention for the protection of individuals with regard to Automatic Processing of Personal Data in 2016.
-As such, Senegalese residents can rest assured that their government is doing everything possible to protection their data rights.
+While Senegal’s Data Protection Act may not be as robust as other comprehensive data privacy laws that have been passed in other countries in recent years, the law nevertheless provides Senegalese citizens with a variety of rights in regard to their personal data and information.
+Furthermore, as is the case with many other countries, Senegal continues to explore additional means to enhance the data privacy rights of its citizens, as evidenced by the country’s involvement in the Convention for the protection of individuals with regard to Automatic Processing of Personal Data in 2016.
+As such, Senegalese residents can rest assured that their government is doing everything possible to protect their data rights.